Ap0stl3-git/MSOLEnum/README.md

 # MSOLEnum
-Modification of Beau Bullock (@dafthack)'s MSOLSpray.ps1 script to be used for User ID enumeration against Microsoft Online accounts (Azure/O365).
+Modification of Beau Bullock (@dafthack)'s MSOLSpray.ps1 script to be used for User ID enumeration and/or password spraying against Microsoft Online accounts (Azure/O365).
 MSOLSpray.ps1 can be found here... [//dafthack/MSOLSpray](https://github.com/dafthack/MSOLSpray)

 EXAMPLE